Swahili door: Structure

 Classic Zanzibari doors are divided into seven basic elements.
 The frame is divided into two vertical side posts with a heavy lintel on the top.
 Two panels make the doors with a large vertical center post attached to the doors from the lintel to the threshold.
 The threshold is a heavy beam 15 to 20 centimeters from the floor located on the base of the structure.
 The parts with the most decorative features are the door frame and lintel.

 The doors themselves are not carved, instead, they are horizontally studded with metal tiers usually made of Brass or cast iron that are seven centimeters long.
 These ties are placed with six or eight on each side of the door often projected from scalloped brass bases.
 Sometimes these tiers are added to the center post however, these tend to be much larger than the ones on the door panels.
 The wood used to carve the most expensive doors has been imported teak.

 Classical doors were made from African ebony, however, more recently doors have been carved from mango and jackfruit wood.
 The Swahili designs of the doorframes and carved motifs are divided into two types; the classic rectangular frames and the later ones in the 19th century were distinguished with arched lintels.
 The classic style has more geometric and is considered to have more pre-Islamic forms. the motifs in the classical style are usually the frankincense tree, lotus, rosette, chain, date palm, and fish.
 In classic doors, the rosettes motif is usually placed in the center post and intervals across the lintel.
 The chain ornaments are placed in the outer or inner-frame.
 The fish motif is almost always on the base of each of the sideposts.
 The classic design often employs deep cuts to accentuate the moving sun during the day.
-The center of lintel in both the rectangular and arched style usually has an Arabic inscription. there is be a quote from the passage of the Koran, the date of completion of the door, or the owner's initial and/or name.
+The center of lintel in both the rectangular and arched style usually has an Arabic inscription.
+There is a quote from the passage of the Koran, the date of completion of the door, or the owner's initial and/or name.

-Each Swahili door had a different name the right side was called mlango dume meaning male door and the left door was claled mlango jike meaning female door.
+Each Swahili door had a different name the right side was called mlango dume meaning male door and the left door was called mlango jike meaning female door.

 The arched doors appear in the 19th century and have more curvilinear floral and foliate patterns showcasing Indian inspiration as more Indian immigrants entered the East African Coast at the time.
 The Indianized style of doors had more baroque style and rococo replaced the chain with beads on the frame of the doors and the fish became a vase with vines.
 The lintel is covered with more vine forms however they retain the Swahili open fretwork in the patterns.
 Today many Zanzibar doors blend the classic style and the Indianized styles interchangeably mixing styles in the different parts of the door.